yuripg1/network-toolbox/v2/diagnostics/blocked_ports/README.md

 ## Methodology

-The testing methodology required the use of two different environments and the definition of how the blocked ports were going to be assessed.
+The testing methodology involved the use of two different environments and the definition of how the blocked ports were going to be assessed.

 ### Testing agent